TatsuyaHaga/DSI_codes/README.md

 Codes for Figure 2 and 3.
 Execute `bash batch_all.sh` in each directory, or manually execute individual commands in shell scripts.
 Outputs are figures and txt files in which quantitative values are written.
 Run time was several minutes.

 ## DSI\_spatial\_inference
 Codes for Figure 7.
-In a directory `code`, execute `bash batch_sim_barrierswitch.sh` which initiates several background simulation processes.
-After all processes finish, execute `bash batch_all.sh`.
+To obtain results, execute `batch_multitrial.sh`.
+Five simulations are repeated and summarized by batch_multitrial.sh.
 Run time was about 1 hour per simulation.
-To obtain statistical results, execute `copy_multitrial.sh` and then repeat five simulations in five copied directories.
-After finishing simulations, `python result_summary_all.py` generates summarized reults.

 ## text\_data\_preprocessing
 Preprocessing codes for Figure 4, 5, and 6.